marcopennekamp/lore/spec/expressions.md

 ##### Equality and Order

 Two lists are equal if they have the same lengths and each of their elements, considered in order, are equal.
 Lists are not ordered by default.

-**TODO:** We could also define a default order for lists, which would probably make programmer life easier.